sightmachine/sightmachine-sdk/docs/entities/kpis.md

 [{'i_vals': {'endtime': {'i_pos': 0, 'bin_no': 0, 'bin_min': '2022-10-20T00:00:00-07:00', 'bin_max': '2022-10-20T00:00:00-07:00', 'bin_avg': '2022-10-20T00:00:00-07:00'}}, 'd_vals': {'quality': {'avg': 95.18072289156626}}, '_count': 418, 'kpi_dependencies': {'quality': {'Output': 395.0, 'ScrapQuantity': 20.0}}},...]
 ```

-There are two ways to call this function: you can use a `data_viz_query`.
-For more information on [data_viz_queries](/docs/commonly_used_data_types/data_viz_query.md), click on the previous link, or have the function fill out the query for you by passing in a few variables.
+The two APIs exhibit fundamental similarities.
+While the old API exclusively supports positional arguments, the new API builds upon this foundation by allowing the use of both positional and keyword arguments.
+In the new API, all positional arguments from the old API can be employed as keyword arguments.
+If both positional and keyword arguments are provided, the keyword arguments take precedence.

-In the new API, all the positional arguments from the old API can be used as keyword arguments.
-If both positional arguments and keyword arguments are given, positional arguments will be neglected.
+There's two ways to call this function you can use a data_viz_query,For more information on [data_viz_queries](/docs/commonly_used_data_types/data_viz_query.md) click on the previous link, or have the function fill out the query for you by passing in a few variable we will now go over one at a time.

 #### machine_sources
 This is a list of strings and is the name of machine(s) you wish to run a query on.